Fusho-n-Delilah/spring-boot-ssr-hr-app/README.md

   1.)
 It only supports basic timesheets.
 This was a design choice for ease of implementation 2.)
 This app only supports business in the following States: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 These states have no income tax
   3.)
 The application itself uses responsive bootstrap components.
 However, it has not currently been optimized everywhere for mobile use.
 It would generally be frowned upon to process payroll from a phone.
+  4.) pagination will be added in the next iteration of this application 5.)
+The app would be better served implementing HTMX, and as i developed I realized this would be the approach I'd prefer for a server-side rendered application for the performance increase and ease of dev

 #Walkthrough